 The balance between getting the most out of your audio system and being a decent neighbor can be a bit difficult for music and movie fans who live in apartments.
 This article will explain a few things you can do to reduce the extent to which you disturb your neighbor and possibly improve your sound system.

 Subwoofers are not illegal in most apartments and high-rise buildings, but playing loud music is illegal in most cases.
-You need to keep the volume of your bass down in order to reduce virations and affecting your neighbours.
+You need to keep the volume of your bass down in order to reduce vibrations and affect your neighbors.

 Are Subwoofers Illegal In Apartments?

 Loud music can be a problem in and of itself if you live in an apartment where other people stay, but a subwoofer can cause additional issues because of the vibrations it produces.

 Subwoofers sound terrific, and even the most irritated neighbors can appreciate bass at a good time, but they’re not ideal most of the time, especially if you stay in an apartment.
 It is very likely for your subwoofer to cause aggravation, fights, and, in the worst-case scenario, eviction from your own home.

 While there is no law against using a sub in an apartment, is it rude to get a subwoofer for your apartment?
 Yes, most likely.
 Is it possible to get a subwoofer type that both you and your neighbors will enjoy?
 Definitely.

 Do you live in a multi-story structure and you are wondering if it is legal to use a subwoofer in your room?

 Yes, it is legal to use a subwoofer in a high-rise flat.
 You may watch and listen to music and videos of your choice with your subwoofer as you’re probably making no noise.
 You can enjoy your music without having to inconvenience your neighbors.